-- FM is obligated to provide reasonable and available interim measures and accommodations that effect a change in academic, housing, employment, transportation or other applicable arrangements in order to help ensure safety, prevent retaliation and avoid an ongoing hostile environment. - When the respondent is a non-student, but is a member of the FM community and presents a continuing threat to the health and safety of the community (only), reporting individuals have the right to subject the respondent to interim measures in accordance with applicable collective bargaining agreements, employee handbooks, and FM policies and rules. - o While reporting individuals may request accommodations through any of the offices referenced in this policy, the following office can serve as a point to assist with these measures: Title IX Coordinators/Arlene Spencer, Acting Dean of Student Affairs at aspencer@fmcc.edu or Gregory Young, CSTEP/STEP Program Director at gyoung@fmcc.edu or LeAnn Pratt, Coordinator of Student Involvement at lpratt@fmcc.edu or Emily Towne, Director of Behavioral health Workforce Education and Training (BHWET) Program at etowne@fmcc.edu. - When the respondent is a visitor, vendor, or contractor, a persona non grata letter may be issued consistent with the Code of Conduct, § VII. - Upon request, FM will provide both the respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of any such interim measure and accommodation that directly affects him or her, in which he or she is allowed to submit evidence in support of his or her request.
-Requests to review interim measures should be submitted to the Vice President for Student Affairs.
+- FMCC is obligated to provide reasonable and available interim measures and accommodations that effect a change in academic, employment, transportation or other applicable arrangements in order to help ensure safety, prevent retaliation and avoid an ongoing hostile environment. - When the respondent is a non-student but is a member of the FMCC community and presents a continuing threat to the health and safety of the community (only), reporting individuals have the right to subject the respondent to interim measures in accordance with applicable collective bargaining agreements, employee handbooks, and FMCC policies and rules. - While reporting individuals may request accommodations through any of the offices referenced in this policy, the following office can serve as a point to assist with these measures: - Title IX Coordinator, Arlene Spencer, Student Welcome Center A111, 518-736-3622 ext.
+8100 or email arlene.spencer@fmcc.edu. - When the respondent is a visitor, vendor, or contractor, a persona non grata letter may be issued consistent with the Code of Conduct, § VII.

+• Upon request, FMCC will provide both the respondent and the reporting individual a prompt review, reasonable under the circumstances, of the need for and terms of any such interim measure and accommodation that directly affects him or her, in which he or she is allowed to submit evidence in support of his or her request.
+Requests to review interim measures should be submitted to the Dean for Student Affairs.
 If a request for review is received from one party, the other party will be notified of the request for review.
-The Vice President for Student Affairs will issue a determination in response to the request, and notify both parties of the determination.
+The Dean for Student Affairs will issue a determination in response to the request and notify both parties of the determination.

-F. Commencement of the Investigation
+E. Commencement of the Investigation